 - Snacks included after the race (Saturday)

-- Pasta Dinner (Friday) and Celebration Dinner (Sunday)
+- Pre-Race Day Pasta Dinner and Post Race Day Celebration Dinner

 - English Speaking Tour Leader and Local Guide